20 min read

 You'll need to learn the basic syntax, semantic HTML, forms & validation, accessibility, SEO, and best practices.
 I have a bunch of resources for you to learn all that.

 CSS is another important part of every website.
 It makes them look good by styling the HTML elements, and it adds flair with transitions and animations.

 Now, there is a lot to CSS.
-If you are going to focus on Front-End development, it is very important that you understand CSS fully!
+If you are going to focus on Front-End development, you must understand CSS fully!

-After learning the basics, you'll want to learn the layout features Flexbox and CSS Grid.
+After learning the basics, you'll want to learn the layout features of Flexbox and CSS Grid.

 After that, be sure to get comfortable with responsive design including rem units, viewport settings, fluid widths, and media queries.

 Then there are CSS Frameworks.
 Some people just skip over the CSS basics and go straight to frameworks.
 And that's not good.
 You need to have a solid understanding of CSS before learning a CSS framework.
 So, I wouldn't suggest looking at any CSS frameworks at this time, but they are included later in the Roadmap.